Fannie Hopkins Hamilton

-Fannie Hopkins Hamilton(1882 – 1964) was a dress maker and suffragist who joined the Equal Suffrage Study Club and uplifted the black community in Wilmington, Delaware.
+Fannie Hopkins Hamilton (1882–1964) was an African-American dress maker and suffragist who joined the Equal Suffrage Study Club and uplifted the black community in Wilmington, Delaware.
 She was a leader, contributor, activist, and supportive teacher throughout her life as a suffragist.

 Background

 Fannie Hopkins Hamilton was the founding treasurer of the Wilmington Equal Suffrage Study Club.
 She was born in 1882 in Queen Anne's County, Maryland, but later moved to Wilmington at the age of eight.
 Her father was a minister of the African Methodist Episcopal Church.
 Fannie married George W. Hamilton, a fireman, in 1901.
 Together, they had two daughters: Katherine and Georgina.
 During her years as a mother, Fannie sought an occupation as a seamstress and a dressmaker, later traveling to Philadelphia to pursue advanced training at Drexel University.
 Soon, she developed her own shop.
 She also began teaching classes at Wilmington “colored” schools and encountered Alice Moore Dunbar, who was an African-American political activist and poet during the Harlem Renaissance.
 Equipped with this contact, Fannie began to contribute to the Organization of Business and Professional Women in Wilmington.
 She later volunteered herself as treasurer of the Wilmington Equal Suffrage Study Club, which organized Wilmington’s first big suffrage parade.
-After the 19th amendment was ratified, the group redefined themselves as the Colored Women’s Republican Committee.
+After the Nineteenth Amendment to the United States Constitution was ratified, the group redefined themselves as the Colored Women’s Republican Committee.
 As a member, Fannie actively encouraged voter registration.
 She also gave her time to the Red Circle Community Association, which raised funds to improve African-American children’s playgrounds.
 Additionally, Fannie managed recreational programs and gave budgeting advice to people at the “Walnut Street Y”- an African-American branch of the YMCA.
 Fannie’s brother, John O. Hopkins, served on Wilmington’s City Council and often disputed racial segregation policies.
 He later founded a theatre to accommodate the black community, where Fannie helped organize events.
 Fannie Hopkins Hamilton died in 1964 and was married to George for 62 years.